Enrolments

 • Sandals and/or shoes NO THONGS or slip on shoes please

-• Lunch and snack (refer to our Nutrition Policy for further suggestions)
+• Lunch and snack (refer to our Nutrition Policy for further suggestions) in a lunchbox

 • Water bottle containing WATER ONLY